 Term Limits for Carrels

 - Carrel agreements for Duke University doctoral students and faculty must be renewed annually.
 Carrel holders who underutilize their carrels or fail to comply with carrel guidelines and policies may not be eligible to renew their carrels.

-- Duke University doctoral students may use carrels for up to three years, after which they must vacate their carrels and return their keys.
-Terms for requesters assigned carrels between June 1, 2012 and May 31, 2013 will end May 31, 2016.
-Terms for requesters assigned carrels between June 1, 2013 and May 31, 2014 will end May 31, 2017.
+- Duke University doctoral students may use carrels for up to two years after which they must vacate their carrels and return their keys.

-- Visiting scholars may use carrels for up to two months, after which they must vacate their carrels and return their keys.
+- Visiting scholars may use carrels for up to four months, after which they must vacate their carrels and return their keys.